spacocha/MWMW/README.md

 # MWMW
 metagenomic binning, quantification, and analysis with metawrap

+TODO:
+ - Pull reads that map to 16S gene from libraries, classify, and assign to bins based on combined objective of taxanomic class & abundance vector matches
+ - Coverage of individual gene copies within group of K number & HMM annotations
+ - Add Shell scripts from MARCC to scripts

 Contents of `Data/` include:
   - `Bin_Taxonomy.xlsx`: Consensus bin taxonomy & scores
   - `BinningMethodsText.docx`: Description of methods required by GSC